sukhanovaxenia/Evolutionary_conservatism_of_amyloidogeinc_properties_of_nucleoporins_with_FG_repeats/README.md

    *plotfile = 'AA_plot_str*.pdf',the name of the new plot;

 9. Step five: tree_creation - this script is used to build phylums trees and get taxonomy statistics of potential amyloids for kingdom, phylum and class
-  1) tax_ID (function) is used to gain kingdom, phylum and class statistic of following parametres: number of proteins, proportion of PA

-   inputs:

-   *input - '*_opisto_ortho.fa', default multifasta of orthologs

-   *tax_list - 'tax_report.txt', the list of species and species IDs included into the alignment

-   *tax_table - 'result_table_all.tsv', right taxonomy gotten from NCBI db for the orthologs' subset (one for all repetitions)

-   output:

-   *tax_w_ID - '*_tax_ID.tsv, output file of the full taxonomy: kingdom, phylum, class, order, seq_ID, species

-  2) table_tree (function):

   input: